Master of Social Work

 If you're a social work practitioner, the Master of Social Work will enable you to reflect on and formulate your practise, read about and appraise alternative practises and theories, and assess your work problems and clients' needs in new ways.
 You will learn how to evaluate existing practise and provision critically, with a view to promoting change and improvement in services offered and outcomes affected in the lives and situations of your clients.
 The course offers opportunities for the analysis and investigation of theories and initiatives in social policy and their impacts.

-Candidates are required to complete a total of 48 credit points (cp), including: 12 cp (2 units of study) of core units; and a minimum of 6 cp (1 unit of study) of capstone units.
-The balance consists of elective units.
+Candidates are required to complete a total of 48 credit points (cp); including 12 cp (2 units of study) of core units; a maximum of 12 cp (2 units of study) of capstone units; and the balance consisting of elective units from the Social Work Units of Study Table

 Further course information